anthonysecco/WiCAN-Ford-Transit/README.md

 - Door Ajar (Driver, Passenger, Side, Cargo)
 - Lock / Unlock Commands

-I decided not to track door ajar states in WiCAN since these signals are available while the vehicle is off on these signal wires.
+Since door states are available on the high-spec connector and available while the vehicle is off, they're **excluded** from this project.

 For more information visit my repo [Ford Transit Door Interface](https://github.com/anthonysecco/ford-transit-door-interface).

 ---

 ## How It Works

-This project uses the [WiCAN Pro](https://github.com/meatpiHQ/wican-fw) device to read CAN data and publish it to MQTT.
+The [WiCAN Pro](https://github.com/meatpiHQ/wican-fw) device readsCAN data and publishes it to MQTT.
 From there, Home Assistant can subscribe to topics via YAML configuration to create sensors and automations.

 > This should also work on a WiCAN non-pro as well.

-### Quick Start
+### Quick Overview

 1. Plug in the WiCAN device
 2. Configure network + MQTT